 ◘ Fig. C-14 Fruits of sunflower (top) and beech (bottom).
-The seedlings of both plant seeds produce very different amounts of dry matter in the first year due to different growth strategies (Photo: Breckle).
+The seedlings of both plant seeds produce very different amounts of dry matter in the first year due to different growth strategies (photo: Breckle).

-The difference in investment strategy can be illustrated: If, for example, one sows single-seeded fruits of the beech (Fagus sylvatica, beechnut) and the sunflower (Helianthus annuus) (◘ Fig. C-14) under the same conditions in good soil in Central Europe, the beech seedling produces only 1.5 g of dry matter in the first year, whereas the sunflower, even in a climate that is not favourable for it, produces about 800 g.
-This is because the beech seedling continuously forms new large assimilating leaves, whereas the sunflower is content with only one or three small leaves.
+The difference in investment strategy can be illustrated: If, for example, one sows single-seeded fruits of the beech (Fagus sylvatica, beechnut) and the sunflower (Helianthus annuus) (◘ Fig. C-14) under the same conditions in good soil in Central Europe, the beech seedling produces only 1.5 g of dry matter in the first year, whereas the sunflower, even in a climate that is not favourable for it, produces about 800 g..
 This is because it continually forms new large assimilating leaves, whereas the beech seedling is content with two or three small leaves, and then uses the assimilates to build up a long primary root and a woody stem.
 It is true that the intensity of photosynthesis in the sunflower is about twice that of the beech, but this does not explain its production, which is 500 times greater.
-Here, then, the 'compound interest' effect of investment in organs of production plays the decisive role.
+Here, then, the 'compound interest rate' effect of investment in organs of production plays the decisive role.
 In this the essential types of life differ fundamentally.

-For the different forests, the relationships between net primary production and the main ecological factors, such as temperature and humidity, can be illustrated (► Fig. C-15).
+For the different forests, the general relationships between net primary production and the main ecological factors, such as temperature and humidity, can be illustrated (► Fig. C-15).
 Of course, this is only true for a limited range; in both dependencies there are typical upper limits, as shown in ◘ Fig. C-15A and ◘ Fig. C-15B; in addition, the relationships are not particularly pronounced.

 On a global scale, in the case of net primary production (NPP), one can see the high productivity of warm-humid zonobiomes, where the growing season can be more or less year-round.
 The shorter the growing season and the colder and drier an area, the lower the NPP.
-The average value of 10 to 15 t-ha-1-a-1 for the central European beech forest is a relatively high value compared to the rest of the world; most dry areas are far below this value.
-In the tropics, however, values of up to 25 t-ha-1-a-1 are reached (◘ Fig. C-16).
+The average value of 10 to 15 t- • ha-1 • a-1 for the central European beech forest is a relatively high value compared to the rest of the world; most dry areas are far below this value.
+In the tropics, however, values of up to 25 t • ha-1 • a-1 are reached (◘ Fig. C-16).

-In the tropics, the standing, aboveground phytomass (◘ Fig. C-17) sometimes reaches well over 500 t-ha-1, with the belowground phytomass adding a further 20 to 30%.
+In the tropics, the standing, aboveground phytomass (◘ Fig. C-17) sometimes reaches well over 500 t • ha-1, with the belowground phytomass adding a further 20 to 30%.
 In the humid temperate latitudes, the total phytomass is often just as high, and the belowground phytomass is usually even significantly greater than in the tropics.
-The forested areas of the world usually yield more than 50 t-ha-1, but in deserts and semi-deserts the stand stock is often less than 10 t-ha-1 (► Fig. C-17-C).
+The forested areas of the world usually yield more than 50 t • ha-1, but in deserts and semi-deserts the stand stock is often less than 10 t- • ha-1 (► Fig. C-17).

 10 Highly productive ecosystems